gparietti/smallfamilyvault/README.md

 In the comments of the program it is written when you can change the password or the answer to the security question.
 To change it you just have to remember to change the relevant question and replace the one written between "" with the new answer.
 ```
 key = "weloveourdog"                                                #This is the password that will be required once family membership has been verified.
 You can change it.
-key2 = "4"                                                          #This is the answer to the security question that will only be asked after entering the password.You can                                                                         change it.
+key2 = "4"                                                          #This is the answer to the security question that will only be asked after entering the password.
 ```
 Advice:
 After logging in, where you can find the writing that you can add your own things, you can (for example) insert a link that leads to a site containing the files.